Categories: News

 However, suppose you haven’t been self-medicating long enough to become addicted.
 If that is true, you may be able to avoid addiction completely.
 By getting help for your mental disorder, you can find the best ways to cope.
 Then, it will be easier to stop self-medicating now.

 Depression, anxiety, or any of a wide variety of mental illnesses can bring symptoms that may almost seem unbearable.
 So, it’s understandable if you want your symptoms to go away.
-We at Ridgeview Behavioral Hospital are committed to helping you reduce your symptoms, learn positive coping skills, and achieve the good mental health you deserve.
+We at Ridgeview Behavioral Hospital are committed to helping you reduce your symptoms, learn positive coping skills, and achieve psychiatric recovery and the good mental health you deserve.
 While using alcohol and drugs might seem like a fast, easy way to get relief, there are more effective, long-lasting ways to improve your life.

 Are you concerned that your self-medicating might become an addiction?
 Reach out to Ridgeview Behavioral Hospital to find treatment options.